s41742/sabrina.xu.portfolio.github.io/README.md

   - Emotional stability’s negative association may reflect high self-expectations or low emotional adaptability in close relationships.
   - The lack of impact from internet use challenges common stereotypes about its harmful effects on adolescent relationships.

+### Strengths
+- The scale used demonstrates strong construct validity.
+- The study takes a multi-variable approach, examining both emotional stability and internet use frequency.
+- Provides a comprehensive perspective that identifies complex relationships often missed by single-variable analysis.

+### Limitations
+- Utilizes an unusual sample group, which may limit external validity.
+- The cross-sectional design prevents establishing causal relationships.

+### Future Directions
+- Incorporate longitudinal designs to explore causal relationships.
+- Collect data during childhood and again at age 18 to analyze developmental patterns and their impact on intimate relationships.

 ### Impact
 - **Significance**:
   This research challenges stereotypes about internet use and highlights the importance of emotional well-being in adolescent relationships.